Dumping Pokémon shown to you in a trade using TEA

 - Make sure you have KeySAVᵉ 1.2.0 (1.4.0 for Generation 7 games) or later.
 If you currently have version 1.1.1 or later, you will receive an update, otherwise please download a new version.

 - Install NTR CFW on your 3DS.
 This requires that you currently run a CFW such as Luma3DS.
-If your 3DS is on version 11.0 or later, you will need a hardmod to obtain this, otherwise you can follow the first three parts of this guide.
-Once you have a CFW, install this CIA file and copy the
+If your 3DS is on version 11.3 or later, you will need a hardmod to obtain this, otherwise you can follow this guide.
+Once you have a CFW, install this CIA file.

 - Find out your 3DS' IP address in your local network.
 You can either check in your router's configuration interface (I am unable to provide assistance for this) or start one of the many FTP clients for 3DS.
 Your IP will be on the top screen.